kedwar83/opensuse-automatic-offline-updates/README.md

 ### 1. Zypper Refresh and Download Updates (`zypper-refresh-download.service`)

-This service refreshes the Zypper repositories and downloads available updates using the `--download-only` option.
-It runs daily without user interaction.
+This service refreshes the Zypper repositories and downloads available updates using the --download-only option.
+It runs once daily, but only after the system has been booted for at least one hour, without user interaction.

 #### Script (`/usr/local/bin/zypper-refresh-download.sh`)